Engaging sponsored posts: Storytelling for tech leaders

 Technology Copywriter

-Considering the amount of work that goes into writing an advertorial, wouldn’t you expect tech leaders to produce content that sticks in readers’ minds?
+Considering the amount of work that goes into writing sponsored posts, wouldn’t you expect tech leaders to produce content that sticks in readers’ minds?
 Something that people actually want to read?

 It’s no secret that many people aren’t energized to read an editorial ad.
 Readers, and especially readers who are well informed – like enterprise software buyers – know that they’re being fed a sales pitch wrapped in a commentary.